Article

 Locked Option on Seat

-The seat spring (on standard base models only) also has two locked, (non-dynamic) positions, each providing 15˚ of adjustment using the tilt-in-space lever.
+The seat spring (on Standard base models only) also has two locked (non-dynamic) positions, each providing 15˚ of adjustment using the tilt-in-space lever.

-If the seat has a gas spring (located under the seat) it will also have the two locked (non-dynamic) positions allowing an extra 15˚ of recline from the tilt-in-space.
+For extra seat recline (Standard base only): If the seat has a gas spring (under the seat) it will also have the two locked positions allowing an extra 15˚ of recline from tilt-in-space.
 To unlock the seat spring, rotate the twist-lock collar under the seat counter-clockwise.
-Turn it clock-wise to lock it and then use the tilt-in-space lever to make final adjustments.
+Turn it clockwise to lock it and then use the tilt-in-space lever to make final adjustments.

 Tilt–in–Space